-Diversity may be understood as a set of dissimilarities between objects.
+Diversity may be studied as a set of dissimilarities between objects.
 The underlying mathematical construction is the notion of distance.
-Knowing a set of objects, on the condition that pairwise distances can be measured, it is possible to build a Euclidan image of it as a point cloud in a space of relevant dimension.
+Knowing a set of objects, it is possible, after computation of pairwise distances, or sometimes dissimilarities, to build a Euclidean image of it as a point cloud in a space of relevant dimension.
 Then, diversity can be associated with the shape of the point cloud.
-It is still true that the reference for recognizing patterns or shapes is the human eye.
-One objective of our project is to narrow the gap between the story that a human eye can read, and the story that an algorithm can tell.
+The human eye is often far better than an algorithm at recognizing a pattern or shape.
+One objective of our project is to narrow the gap between the story that a human eye can tell, and that an algorithm can tell.
 Several directions will be explored.
-First, it is necessary to master dimension reduction, mainly classical algebraic tools (PCA, NGS, Isomap, eigenmaps, etc ...), and collaborate with experts in efficient methods in spectral methods.
-Second, a neighborhood in a point cloud naturally leads to graphs describing the neighborhood networks.
+First, this requires mastering classical tools in dimension reduction, mainly algebraic tools (PCA, NGS, Isomap, eigenmaps, etc ...).
+Second, neighborhoods in point clouds naturally lead to graphs describing the neighborhood networks.
 There is a natural link between modular structures in distance arrays and communities on graphs.
-Third, points defined by DNA sequences (for example) are samples of diversity.
+Third, points (representing, say, DNA sequences) are samples of diversity.
 Dimension reduction may show that they live on a given manifold.
-This leads to geometry (differential or Riemanian geometry).
-Knowing some properties of the manifold can inform us about the constraints on the space where the measured individuals live.
-The connection between Riemannian geometry and graphs, where weighted graphs are seen as meshes embedded in a manifold, is currently an active field of reasearch [33], [32].
+This leads to geometry (differential or Riemannian geometry).
+It is expected that some properties of the manifold can tell something of the constraints on the space where measured individuals live.
+The connection between Riemannian geometry and graphs, where weighted graphs are seen as mesh embedded in a manifold, is currently an active field of research [27], [26].
+See as well [29] for a link between geometric structure, linear and nonlinear dimensionality reduction.